rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>**Speaking Point**
 	>
 	> Notice all the different VM’s that we have in our gallery.
-As you can see, we have several VMs that include Linux, as well as several Sever 2008 R2 and Server 8 Beta VMs.
+As you can see, we have many VMs that include Linux, as well as several Server 2008 R2 and Server 2012 VMs.
 	>
 	>We also have, as you can see, a SQL Server 2012 VM.
 This VM is running SQL Server 2012 Enterprise Evaluation edition which is the VM we want to create, so let’s select that one.

 1. The second page of the **Create Virtual Machine** wizard is the **VM Configuration**.
 Enter the following:
-	-**NAME**: ConstosExpenseVM
+	- **Virtual Machine Name**: ContosExpenseVM
-	-**Password**: Passw0rd!
+	- **Password**: Passw0rd!

 1. Enter password for the administrator account, then re-enter the password for confirmation.
 1. Select the _Large_ VM **size**.